<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 In a few more easy miles we are in Acqui Terme.
 Founded by Greek colonists, Acqui Terme has been well-known for its hot springs since Roman times.
 We’ll regroup in Piazza della Bollente where a fountain with thermal water stands in the middle.
 Hint: we know the best gelato place in Acqui Terme and you surely deserve to try it out.
 The last part of the ride will end on the hills of Gavi at Villa Sparina, a charming wine resort.

-We finish the day with aperitivo with a view of the sunset and a gourmet dinner.
+We finish the day with aperitivo with a view of the sunset.

 [fa icon="plus"] Day 5